Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Stephen Avenue

-Calgarians call this "the bridge to nowhere" because there isn't really a destination on either side.
-But there are nice river pathways on either side.
-I'd recommend this if you have time to kill and want to wander by foot or bike.
+Calgarians call this "the bridge to nowhere" because there's no major destination on either end.
+However there are lovely river pathways on both sides.
+It's a great wander if you have a bit of time and want to explore by foot or bike.

 Stephen Avenue